digideskio/pakyow-example-sequel/README.md

-This is a Pakyow v0.9 app.
+This is a Pakyow v0.9 app demonstrating connecting to a Postgres database with Sequel.
+You can read more about it in the [original blog post](http://notmagic.org/2015/04/10/pakyow-sequel).

 # Getting Started